-20. Progress Reports and Grades
+19. Progress Reports and Grades

-Student Progress Reports are sent home with students during their 1st period classes at the end of each six-week period in order to keep parents/guardians informed of their students' academic progress.
+Student Progress Reports are mailed home at the end of each six-week period in order to keep parents/guardians informed of their students' academic progress.

 Final grade report cards are issued in December and June at the end of each semester and are mailed home.